daus-s/wordle/README.md

 ##### Windows

-1. Download the windows zip file [wordlebot_win.zip](https://github.com/daus-s/wordle/raw/main/wordlebot_win.zip)
+1. Download the Windows zip file [wordlebot_win.zip](https://github.com/daus-s/wordle/raw/main/wordlebot_win.zip)
 2. Extract the zip file into the desired location
 3. Go to this directory and run the command `wordle`